saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ```

 #### Cluster Issuer
-And to conveniently use the cert manager we are going to create a clusterissuer (for all namespaces) to generate the certs for us.
+And to conveniently use the cert manager we are going to create a ClusterIssuer (for all namespaces) to generate the certs for us.

 ```
 apiVersion: cert-manager.io/v1alpha2